What Are Ramps? (Wild Leeks Explained)

 Where Can You Buy Ramps

 If you are not a forager, ramps appear for a fleeting moment at farmers’ markets, adventurous grocery stores, and high-end markets in early spring.
-And these stores charge quite a lot to truck limp wild ramps to their aisles!
+And these stores charge quite a lot to truck in wild ramps to their aisles!

 It’s rather ironic, considering the people of the Appalachian mountains and Native Americans have harvested wild ramps for free for generations.
 However, we live in different times, and not everyone can escape to the forest!